 To figure out if this is relevant to you or your family; you’d first need to check if you carry the APOE4 allele – it’s estimated that something like 25% of the population do.
 You can check this by getting a 23andMe test (their cheaper ancestry test is sufficient)- and then exporting the raw data they provide into Rhonda’s genetic report.

-One APOE4 allele increases Alzheimer’s disease (AD) risk 2-3x, two APOE4 alleles inrease risk up to 15x.
-However, whilst having APOE4 allele’s is not a guarantee of AD, it does increase the risk in later life.
+One APOE4 allele increases Alzheimer’s disease risk 2-3x, two APOE4 alleles inrease risk up to 15x.
+However, whilst having APOE4 allele’s is not a guarantee of alzheimer’s disease, it does increase the risk in later life.

 Rhonda’s paper proposes that consuming DHA in phospholipid form gets around impaired DHA transport.
 The reason for this is that phospholipid DHA gets converted to DHA-lysoPC, by a specialized transporter called MFSD2A.
 This transport system appears to continue to work even when regular DHA transport is impaired.

-Once the brain is then getting DHA again (in the DHA-lysoPC form), this helps reduce Alzheimer’s disease risk.
+Once the brain is then getting DHA again (in the DHA-lysoPC form), this may reduce Alzheimer’s disease risk.

-According to Rhonda, omega-3 phospholipids are found in fish, and in greatest concentration in fish roe (fish eggs) & krill.
+According to Rhonda, omega-3 phospholipids are found in fish, and in greatest concentration in fish roe (fish eggs).

 Omega-3 oils, EPA & DHA, are essential fatty acids.
 Specifically, they are incorporated into cell membranes all over the body, but are particularly concentrated in the brain and eyes (retina).
 They are also vital to processes that mediate lipids, which can be beneficial in the prevention of several diseases.
 And are essential for proper fetal development and heathy ageing.
 Read more on their role here.